Robbbo-T/Ampel360XWLRGA/FTC_27-00-00-00-000 – ATA_27-Flight-Controls.md

   Standards address the need to protect control systems from jamming and to prevent unintentional deployment of control surfaces.

 - **Fly-by-Wire (FBW) Systems:**
-  While not explicitly mandating FBW, Annex 8 acknowledges its increasing use and sets forth general principles for its safe implementation, including:
+  While not explicitly mandating FBW, Annex 8 acknowledges its increasing use and sets forth general principles for its safe implementation:
   - **Software Integrity and Validation**
   - **Protection Against Electromagnetic Interference (EMI)**
   - **System Security to Prevent Unauthorized Access or Modification**